Skip to main content

 Climate change affects everyone, transcending borders and economic boundaries.
 Rapid progress on climate change requires public sector action, and effective action requires the quality information only sustainability reporting standards specific to the sector’s needs can provide.

-The IPSASB’s inaugural Sustainability Reporting Standards Exposure Draft (SRS ED) 1, Climate-related Disclosures proposes disclosure requirements for public sector entities to report on (i) the climate-related risks and opportunities to its own operations and (ii) climate-related public policy programs and their outcomes, that are useful for primary users of general purpose financial reports to support decision-making and accountability.
+The IPSASB’s inaugural Sustainability Reporting Standards Exposure Draft (IPSASB SRS ED) 1, Climate-related Disclosures proposes disclosure requirements for public sector entities to report on (i) the climate-related risks and opportunities to its own operations and (ii) climate-related public policy programs and their outcomes, that are useful for primary users of general purpose financial reports to support decision-making and accountability.

 These proposals align public sector reporting with global best practices, building on other international sustainability standards, while addressing the unique differences and information needs of primary users of public sector reports.
 This leads to more consistent, comparable and verifiable information across sectors to enable better decision-making and accountability, and maintaining access to funding needed for development, including from capital markets.